-- Understanding Wine Technology by David Bird MW (buy on Amazon)
+- Understanding Wine Technology by David Bird MW and Nicolas Quille MW (buy on Amazon)

 The WSET Diploma Unit 1 requires detailed knowledge of winemaking.
 David Bird’s book offers a comprehensive yet easy-to-understand summary of today’s most important winemaking concepts.
 From faults to fermentation tanks, spinning cones to acidification, Bird covers complex chemistry in a way that English majors (like me!) can actually understand and retain.

 - Viticulture: An Introduction to Commercial Grape Growing for Wine Production by Stephen Skelton MW (buy on Amazon)

 Skelton’s Viticulture book is essential for Unit 1, offering just the right amount of detail on topics like vine disease, vineyard considerations, irrigation, and vine nutrition, along with useful vineyard conversions.
 For students without practical vineyard experience, Skelton’s book provides a comprehensive overview of key concepts in viticulture.

 - Sherry, Manzanilla, and Montilla by Peter Liem and Jesus Barquin (buy on Amazon) – (Currently out of print, keep an eye out on used book sites)